 - Changes to status not explicitly stated as being major edits

-- Changes to the following fields: Reporter, Type, Verifier, CC, Found In, Targeted To, Verified In, In Prod
+- Changes to the following fields: Reporter, Type, Verifier, Found In, Targeted To, Verified In, In Prod

 - Changes to custom fields that are marked as Minor